ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Global_Configuration/device_attributes.md

 ## Local Attributes

 Local or 'Snapshot Specific' Attributes are applied during discovery and stored in the snapshot file separate from the Global Settings.
-Currently, there is no UI to view the Local Attributes (in development) and to interact with these you are required to either:
+Currently, you are able
+to:

-- Update the Global Settings and run a new Discovery.
+- Update from Global Settings
+  - Update `Settings > Discovery & Snapshots > Global Configuration > Device Attributes`
+  - Navigate to the Snapshot's `Settings > Device Attributes` under `Discovery Snapshot`
+  - Select `Update from global settings`
-- Use the API (or Python SDK) to view, add, edit attributes.
+- Use the API (or Python SDK) to view, add, edit the snapshot local attributes.

+Editing snapshot local attributes will require recalculations if a device `stpDomain`, `siteName`, or `routingDomain`has been changed.

 ### Creating Local Attributes in Python